High Sierra (film): Plot

-Back in Tropico Springs, Roy visits Velma, having promised her he would come to see her able to walk.
-He then meets with a fence who is to exchange money for the stolen jewels, but the man tells Roy he cannot pay him the $30,000 immediately.
-While the "fence" looks after the jewels, Roy and Marie go into hiding at a hotel, but they panic when Roy's name and face make newspaper headlines, along with mentions of Marie and their dog, Pard.
+Back in Los Angeles, Roy visits Velma, having promised her he would come to see her when she is able to walk.
+He then meets with Art, a fence who is to pay for the stolen jewels, but Art tells Roy he cannot pay him the $30,000 immediately.
+While Art holds onto the jewels, Roy gives Marie an engagement ring.
+He and Marie go into hiding at a hotel, but they panic when Roy's name and face make newspaper headlines, and the stories mention both Marie and even Pard, based on what Mendoza has told the police.

-Deciding that he would be safer on his own, Roy sends Marie to Las Vegas by bus.
-He returns to Los Angeles to exchange the jewels.
-Figuring on collecting immediately, he had given all his ready cash to Marie.
+Deciding that he would be safer on his own, Roy sends Marie and Pard to Las Vegas by bus.
+He returns to Los Angeles to get paid for the jewelry.
+Figuring on collecting immediately, he has given all his ready cash to Marie.
 When his car runs low on gas, Roy risks a small town stickup and is immediately recognized.
 Roy is pursued by police back into the mountains, where he is forced to abandon his car and flee on foot.
 Marie hears a news broadcast about the chase.
-She is subsequently interrogated by investigators, who try to persuade her to lure Roy out of hiding.
-She refuses, however, aware that Roy would rather die than return to prison.
-Regardless, she is forced to accompany the authorities on their search in the mountains.
+She is then interrogated by investigators, who try to persuade her to lure Roy out of hiding.
+She refuses, knowing that Roy would rather die than return to prison.
+The police force her to accompany them on their search in the mountains.
 Meanwhile, Roy hides out behind a large rock on the mountainside.

-At dawn, Pard escapes the police encampment and runs to locates Roy, who is suddenly distracted by the dog's barking.
-Assuming Marie has found him, Roy runs out onto a precipice, calling her name, only to be killed by a sharpshooter.
-Marie watches in horror from below as Roy's body topples down the mountain peak.
+At dawn, Pard escapes the police encampment and locates Roy, who is suddenly distracted by the dog's barking.
+Assuming Marie has found him, Roy runs out onto a precipice, calling her name, and is killed by a sharpshooter.
+Marie watches in horror from below as Roy's body topples down the mountainside.
 Followed by officers, Marie rushes to Roy's body, as does Pard, who lies down next to him.
-As Marie is escorted away with Pard, she takes small comfort in knowing that Roy will not have to again face prison.
-She wanted to know what it meant for a guy to crash out, which is what Roy talked about.
-She asked Healy what it meant, and he said it meant to be free.
-Marie smiled, knowing that Roy was free of his troubles.
+As Marie is escorted away with Pard, she takes small comfort in knowing that Roy will not be returning to prison.